 You may also do your field work or research with a local business, or with various non-governmental organizations.
 Once on-site, you work with your IES Abroad professor to determine the topic and location of your field research.
 All placements provide cultural experience and development of professional and personal skills.

-Live with other IES Abroad students in furnished houses or apartments in residential areas near the University of Cape Town.
-Single or doubel rooms are furnished with beds, desks,study chair, desk lamp, digital safes, bed linen, space heaters during the winter season, latches on cupboard and wardrobe; you share bathroom facilities.
+In Cape Town, you have two housing options.
+You may live with other IES Abroad students in furnished houses or apartments in residential areas near the University of Cape Town.
+Single or double rooms are furnished with beds, desks, study chair, desk lamp, digital safes, bed linen, space heaters during the winter season, latches on cupboard and wardrobe; you share bathroom facilities.
 Facilities include a communal lounge and fully-equipped kitchen area.
 Internet access is available but not guaranteed (either in computer labs or individual rooms).
 Laundry facilities are available in close proximity to the housing.

 Part of making you feel at home in Cape Town is doing our best to help you feel safe and cared for.
 Whether it is an orientation program that makes you feel prepared, housing that is well-located and comfortable, or the field trips that take you to places off the beaten path— we’re all about our student services.
 This is just one of the things we’re known for.